The Best and Worst McDonald's Drinks, According to an RD

 The Worst McCafe Drinks At McDonald's

 A medium mocha frappe contains the same number of calories as two McDonald's hamburgers.
 Yikes!
 It also contains 13 grams of saturated fat and 66 grams of sugar, which is one of the highest amounts of sugar on the entire McCafe menu.
 Even a McDonald's Cookie has less sugar—if you eat three cookies, you still won't reach the amount that is in this drink.

 RELATED: The science-backed way to curb your sweet tooth in 14 days.

-"I recommend that people trying to lose weight limit their consumption of sugary drinks, because the calories add up very quickly," Yule explains.
+"I recommend that people trying to lose weight limit their consumption of sugary drinks, because the calories add up very quickly," Yule says.
 Because hot chocolate is a favorite of little ones and those looking for a caffeine-free beverage on McCafe's menu, it's important to order your hot chocolate in a small size.
 This one swap will save you 80 calories and 10 grams of sugar, making this sip slightly more reasonable—although still a once-in-a-while treat.

-"It may be wise to think of some of these drinks like a dessert rather than part of a meal," Yule advises.
+"It may be wise to think of some of these drinks like a dessert rather than part of a meal," Yule says.
 Putting your mocha on ice does not improve the nutritional profile, she says, as it is still loaded with calories, saturated fat, and sugar.

 French Vanilla Latte